pam-exchange/SymantecPAM-KeystoreFile/README.md

 Valid value is a path+filename for a keystore file on the remomte or local TCF server.
 For Windows servers the protocol used is SMB and you must specify a share/path to the file.
 This can be `c$/tmp/test.keystore` or any other network share on the server.
-For UNIX servers just specify the path and filename for the configuration file.
+For UNIX servers just specify the path and filename for the Keystore file.
 The login account must have read/write permissions to the path and file.
 For files on the local TCF server, specify the path+filename.
 The account running Tomcat must have read/write permissions to the path and file.